Photo by weniliou/Shutterstock

 Photo by vichie81/Shutterstock

-The remote village of Shirakawa in Gifu Prefecture is one of Japan's most iconic wintertime scenes.
-The houses here are traditional, thatched roof farmhouses known as gassho-zukuri, an architectural style unique to Japan's cold weather regions.
-Along with neighboring Gokayama in Toyama Prefecture, Shirakawa was declared a UNESCO World Heritage Site in 1995.
+The remote village of Shirakawa in Gifu Prefecture is a quintessential winter wonderland in Japan.
+Famous for its traditional, thatched-roof farmhouses known as gassho-zukuri, this architectural style is uniquely suited to the region's harsh winters.
+Along with its neighbor Gokayama in Toyama Prefecture, Shirakawa was designated a UNESCO World Heritage Site in 1995, showcasing its cultural significance and stunning landscapes that attract visitors from around the globe during the winter months.

 Jigokudani